SF City Hall Mayor’s Balcony Wedding || Samantha & Jorge

 I also recommend my couple check to see if there are any event shutting down the area in front of city hall.
 But, as long as there’s not head across the street for photos in City Plaza Park.

 Taking photos should be a fun and easy experience.
 I do my absolute best to create a seamless experience from beginning to end.
 From the first contact, I want you to feel like you know me.
 Together we can figure out location, outfits, accessories, and timing.
 All of the little details to help your San Francisco wedding vision come to life.
 These are your photos at the end of the day.
 And I want you to be absolutely in love with them.
-I’d love to photograph your wedding inquire by clicking the book me.
+I’d love to photograph your wedding.

 Leave a Reply